no-garlic/lyrical/README.md

 ## Backlog
+ - Add filter to ignore specific words for song names (Victorious for example), set in user profile
+ - Destructive actions & song regeneration should show a confirmation prompt
  - Create 8 records for structure templates when creating a user
  - Update prompts about combining vocalisations, eg, ah, aah or ah-ah-ah, ooh-ah-ahh
  - Update prompt about other rules, like ... and rrrrrrun, and trailing ``````